 Australia, given our very high emissions, our wealth, and our unrivaled potential for renewable energy, should go above and beyond this.
 The Climate Council recommends Australia reduce its emissions by 75% by 2030, and reach zero emissions by 2035, to play its part in avoiding catastrophic climate consequences.

 Unfortunately, Australia is lagging behind the rest of the world.
 We are nowhere near on track to meet our weak 2030 target, which is insufficient to meet the internationally agreed temperature goals.
 On top of this, Australia lacks a credible climate policy.
 Australia is a big emitter, but we have some of the best renewable resources in the world.
 Net zero by 2050 is a starting point, but we should be aiming to hit net zero as soon as possible.

 Fortunately, despite Federal Government inaction, every single Australian state and territory has a formal target to reach net zero by 2050.
 Now, we need to step things up.

 Have any other countries/states reached net zero emissions already?

-Closer to home, we have an entire state that has been net zero in some individual years.
+Closer to home, we have an entire state that has been net zero in certain years.
 In 2014 and 2018, Tasmania’s emissions dropped below net zero.
-Two things allowed this to happen: Tasmania’s massive hydroelectric dams, and Tasmania’s massive carbon-dense forests.
+Two things allowed this to happen: Tasmania’s massive hydroelectric dams, and Tasmania’s large carbon-dense forests.
 With the state’s electricity supply already nearing 100% renewable, the remaining emissions from the state – across transport, manufacturing, agriculture and forestry – were offset by the greenhouse gases sucked out of the atmosphere by the state’s forests.
 Tasmania has work to do to make this permanent, and could easily move beyond net zero to provide an overall benefit to the world by doing more to reduce its fossil fuel consumption, but it starts from an excellent position.